MicrosoftDocs/windows-itpro-docs/devices/surface/deploy-windows-10-to-surface-devices-with-mdt.md

 2. The New Task Sequence Wizard presents a series of steps, as follows:
   * **General Settings** – Enter an identifier for the reference image task sequence in the **Task Sequence ID** field, a name for the reference image task sequence in the **Task Sequence Name** field, and any comments for the reference image task sequence in the **Task Sequence Comments** field, and then click **Next**.
-  >[!NOTE]
-  >The **Task Sequence ID** field cannot contain spaces and can be a maximum of 16 characters.
+  >**Note:**&nbsp;&nbsp;The **Task Sequence ID** field cannot contain spaces and can be a maximum of 16 characters.
   * **Select Template** – Select **Standard Client Task Sequence** from the drop-down menu, and then click **Next**.
   * **Select OS** – Navigate to and select the Windows 10 image you imported with the Windows 10 installation files, and then click **Next**.
   * **Specify Product Key** – Click **Do Not Specify a Product Key at This Time**, and then click **Next**.
   * **OS Settings** – Enter a name, organization, and home page URL in the **Full Name**, **Organization**, and **Internet Explorer Home Page** fields, and then click **Next**.
   * **Admin Password** – Click **Use the Specified Local Administrator Password**, enter a password in the provided field, and then click **Next**.
-  >[!NOTE]
-  >During creation of a reference image, any specified Administrator password will be automatically removed when the image is prepared for capture with Sysprep.
+  >**Note:**&nbsp;&nbsp;During creation of a reference image, any specified Administrator password will be automatically removed when the image is prepared for capture with Sysprep.
 During reference image creation, a password is not necessary, but is recommended to remain in line with best practices for production deployment environments.
   * **Summary** – Review the specified configuration on this page before you click **Next** to begin creation of the task sequence.
   * **Progress** – While the task sequence is created, a progress bar is displayed on this page.
   * **Confirmation** – When the task sequence creation completes, the success of the process is displayed on this page.
 Click **Finish** to complete the New Task Sequence Wizard.